Record Storage: Selecting the Best Services to Meet Business Needs

 Additional Resources

-The Evolution of Hard-Copy Record Storage
+The Evolution of Hard-Copy Business Records Storage

-While in the past, available record storage options limited businesses to the sole strategy of maintaining vast inventories of hard-copy documents in filing cabinets or separate storage rooms, the record storage industry today has continued to evolve to better meet the growing storage needs of business.
+Record Nations analyzes the evolution of hard-copy document storageSince the dawn of business, companies have always had records they must store and manage—ranging from customer information to transaction receipts and other proprietary or sensitive documents needing keeping.
+In the past, available record storage options limited businesses to the sole strategy of maintaining vast inventories of hard-copy documents in filing cabinets or separate storage rooms.
+Now, the business records storage industry has continued to evolve to better meet the growing storage needs of businesses.

-How Can Outsourcing Record Storage Benefit Business?
+How Can Outsource Record Storage Benefit Business?

-Whether it be for sake of simply saving the money it would otherwise cost to scan every document in the office—including records rarely needed—or for the purposes of maintaining the security and confidentiality of a single record, many businesses still keep hard-copy documents.
+outsourcing offsite record storage service from Record Nations benefit businessModern business still has many reasons they may need to hold on to hard-copy versions of their documents.
+Whether it’s simply saving the money it would otherwise cost to scan every document in the office—including records rarely needed—or to maintain the security and confidentiality of a single record.
+Many businesses still keep hard-copy documents.

 • Protect from Records Being Abused or Misused – Unfortunately, in the real world businesses must ensure they prepare for the possibility of an internal employee potentially misusing sensitive company information.
-In keeping these confidential documents at a secure offsite facility, businesses can minimize their risk of exposure.
+By keeping these confidential documents at a secure offsite facility, businesses can minimize their risk of exposure.

-• Save Valuable Office-Space for More Productive Purposes – The more documents a business stores in-house, the more valuable real-estate is being wasted on office-space which could be dedicated to revenue-generating employee workspaces.
-By storing these records offsite, businesses can free-up room and boost work-efficiency.
+• Save Valuable Office Space for More Productive Purposes – The more documents a business stores in-house, the more valuable real estate is being wasted on office space which could be dedicated to revenue-generating employee workspaces.
+By storing these records offsite, businesses can free up room and boost work efficiency.

-• Prevent the Threat of Environmental Hazard – In the event of natural disaster, if the entirety of the company’s records are managed in-house there’s a good chance most—if not all—of these valuable documents will be destroyed.
-With offsite storage services however, many providers take strides to provide climate-maintained storage facilities.
+• Prevent the Threat of Environmental Hazard – In the event of a natural disaster, if the entirety of the company’s records are managed in-house there’s a good chance most—if not all—of these valuable documents will be destroyed.
+With offsite storage services, however, many providers take strides to provide climate-maintained storage facilities.

 • Working With a Single Copy – When it comes to documents frequently updated or needed by multiple people, it can become difficult to share paper files.
 On top of this, if records are requested, copied, and updated, how can you be sure the most current document is re-filed?

-• Lack of Accessibility – When business documents must be accessed regularly, it still isn’t practical for companies to wait around all day on their requests—even when it does mean stepping-up on their security.
+• Lack of Accessibility – When business documents must be accessed regularly, it still isn’t practical for companies to wait around all day on their requests.
+Even when it does mean stepping up on their security.
 As a result, many companies in this position will also implement supplemental services like a DMS to balance accessibility needs.

+Above all, the primary issue companies will struggle with when it comes to implementing an offsite record storage service is the potential inconvenience of accessing these documents.
 Rather than being stored in an onsite records room or a filing cabinet in an office corner, these documents are managed at an offsite facility.
-They can still be readily requested—although many companies may become frustrated with the inability to reference records at any given time.
+They can still be readily requested.
+Although, many companies may become frustrated with the inability to reference records at any given time.

-For companies struggling with document accessibility, storage options such as document management systems (DMS) for electronic records can provide an ideal strategy for maximizing document security while keeping critical records used regularly readily-accessible.
+Luckily, however, recent innovations in record storage services have been able to offer businesses solutions to such hindrances.
+For companies struggling with document accessibility, storage options such as document management systems (DMS) for electronic records can provide an ideal strategy for maximizing document security while keeping critical records used regularly and readily accessible.

 So What Exactly Is a Document Management System (DMS)?

-As a result, businesses today are now able to make use of what are known as electronic document management systems (DMS) to better cope with archive size and accessibility demands.
+Find the best DMS for your business with Record NationsWith the growing volume of many company’s record inventories today, many businesses have needed to implement additional technologies with their document management processes.
+As a result, businesses today are now able to make use of what is known as electronic document management systems (DMS) to better cope with archive size and accessibility demands.

-With the help of document management systems, companies are offered document storage, security, version control, and remote retrieval—providing an ideal solution to the accessibility frustrations that strategies like offsite storage facilities can present.
+Using a DMS, paper documents can be scanned, copied, stored, and organized after being converted to digital copies.
+Therefore, companies can integrate electronic records with hard copies or convert them to digital systems altogether.
+With the help of document management systems, companies are offered document storage, security, version control, and remote retrieval.
+They provide an ideal solution to the accessibility frustrations that strategies like offsite storage facilities can present.

-To help weigh the value of various options available to companies against the individual needs of a business, the following provides an in-depth breakdown of both a hybrid DMS and an electronic DMS:
+To help weigh the value of various options available to companies against the individual needs of a business, the following provides an in-depth breakdown of both a hybrid DMS and an electronic DMS.

 Hybrid Document Management Systems

-The reasons a company may choose to maintain documents in hard-copy format can vary—ranging from the more practical cost of hard-copy storage for rarely-used records, to the need to have a paper copy of legal documents—but what about the documents the company uses each day?
+Record Nations can also help with a hybrid document management systemRather than forcing the business to opt for just one or the other, hybrid systems allow companies to utilize both paper and electronic document management systems of their documents.
+The reasons a company may choose to maintain documents in hard-copy format can vary.
+Reasons range from the more practical cost of hard-copy storage for rarely-used records to the need to have a paper copy of legal documents.
+What about the documents the company uses each day?

 Electronic Document Management Systems

-electronic document management system-edms record storageAs companies plan for how they will store and manage their records, one of the most significant issues businesses run into boils down to the difficulty of quickly finding and accessing hard-copy documents.
+Get a electronic document management system through Record Nations todayAs companies plan for how they will store and manage their records, one of the most significant issues businesses run into boils down to the difficulty of quickly finding and accessing hard-copy documents.
+For this reason, the qualities of an electronic DMS are all the more valuable.
+DMS provides features like keyword search or better protection from environmental hazards.
+These aspects help to maximize the work efficiency of the DMS’s users while still being able to balance essential needs like document security.

-As a result, when budgetary needs of converting to a fully electronic DMS become a concern, companies finding themselves in similar positions are often urged to consider scanning only the essential documents that will be most useful in electronic format, and instead save the funds otherwise devoted to scanning rarely-used files into the system.
+Using a DMS as the primary storage method can be ideal for smaller businesses with fewer overall documents to manage.
+However, the larger a record inventory grows the more expensive it will be to scan and convert a pre-existing paper inventory.
+As a result, the budgetary need to convert to a fully electronic DMS becomes a concern.
+Companies find themselves in similar positions.
+They are often urged to consider scanning only the essential documents that will be most useful in electronic format.
+Instead, they save the funds otherwise devoted to scanning rarely-used files into the system.

 Options for Integrating Document Management Systems (DMS)

-With a clearer idea of how a hybrid or full-blown electronic document management system actually works, the question many are now left to answer is how the system will be integrated.
+With a clearer idea of how a hybrid or full-blown DMS works, the question many are now left to answer is how to integrate the system.
+To convert documents to digital formats, a business will need the help of a document scanning service.
+Scanning creates digital copies of their documents which a DMS stores, indexes, and secures for easy access.

-No matter whether it would make most sense to scan all documents in one fell swoop, or would be more practical to scan in records bit-by-bit, there are options to suit a variety of scanning and storage needs, including:
+Typically, companies have several options for tackling a project of this nature.
+Business-specific variables such as the size of existing record inventories can play a large role in both the overall project size and cost.
+No matter whether it would make the most sense to scan all documents in one fell swoop or would be more practical to scan in records bit-by-bit.
+There are options to suit a variety of scanning and storage needs, including:

 Day-Forward Scanning Services

-Picking a date in the upcoming future, a company from that point-forward will no longer store new paper files—instead immediately scanning and storing digital copies of all records as they’re created.
+Get day forward scanning services from Record NationsPut simply, day-forward scanning services provide companies looking to make use of a DMS with a less stressful option for making the transition.
+Picking a date in the upcoming future, a company from that point forward will no longer store new paper files.
+Instead, immediately scan and store digital copies of all records as you create them.

 Purge Scanning and Backfile Document Scanning

-industry-focused document management and document scanningPurge or backfile document scanning entails a business scanning the entirety of their existing record inventory and creating digital copies of all documents in a single project.
+Record Nations provides purge scanning servicesPurge or backfile document scanning entails a business scanning the entirety of its existing record inventory.
+It creates digital copies of all documents in a single project.

-For some smaller businesses with less documents to manage, this can be a quick and easy way of integrating a DMS with the company record storage process rather than dragging the transition out over a period of weeks.
+This option will get the process over and done quickly.
+However, it can be more expensive.
+For businesses with fewer documents to manage, this can be a quick and easy way of integrating a DMS.
+Otherwise, the transition could drag out over weeks.

-Although a larger company with a massive backlog of existing hard-copy documents may find this less practical considering the time and budget requirements a scanning project of this size would need, purge scanning projects can still be used to supplement other scanning strategies.
+A larger company with a massive backlog of existing hard-copy documents may find this less practical considering the time and budget requirements a scanning project of this size would need.
+Companies can still use purge scanning projects to supplement other scanning strategies.
+For old or infrequently-used documents, a company can hold onto these in their hard-copy format for later.
+This saves them from scanning into the electronic system as a single project when time and budgets permit.

 Final Considerations to Keep In Mind

-Records management selecting best record storage serviceManaging a company’s document storage practices and processes is one of the most challenging and time-consuming aspects to any business—especially when best practices in document management aren’t necessarily the company’s forte.
+Selecting best business records storage service is easy with Record NationsManaging a company’s document storage practices and processes is one of the most challenging and time-consuming aspects of any business.
+Especially when best practices in document management aren’t necessarily the company’s forte.

 How Many Stored Documents Do You Access Regularly?